IKARI HOUSE,

 CHRISTMAS ISLAND

-Ikari House – Central Comfort & Fast Access
+Ikari House – Central KIRITIMATI LOCATION, Comfort & Fast BEACH Access

-Ikari (meaning bonefish) House is a privately owned lodge ably managed by a team of skilled local staff and some of the island’s best guides.
-Set on its own beach at the edge of the lagoon entrance in Ronton, the lodge looks across to Cook Island and sits within easy reach of the boat launching bay.
+Ikari (meaning bonefish) House is a privately owned lodge, ably managed by a team of skilled local staff and some of the island’s best senior guides.
+Set on its own beach at the edge of the Kiritimati Lagoon entrance in Ronton, the lodge looks across to Cook Island and with quick access to our daily boat launching bay.

-The property features 12 air-conditioned guest rooms with twin or king beds, en-suite bathrooms, and convenient tackle storage outside each room, plus outdoor rinse areas for gear (complete with a stocked self-service beer fridge on-hand.
+The property features 12 air-conditioned guest rooms with either twin or king beds, ensuite bathrooms, wash down areas and convenient tackle storage immediately outside each room.
+Importantly, the main outdoor rinse area for gear is complete with a well-stocked self-service beer/soft drink fridge.

-Thanks to its location, service, and efficiency, Ikari House has become the preferred base for anglers looking for both comfort and maximum time on the water.
+Thanks to its exceptional location, willing service from staff, and the efficiency of daily logistics, Ikari House has become the preferred base for experienced anglers looking for both comfort and to maximize their time on the best flats.

-At the heart of the lodge is a thatched maneaba overlooking the lagoon, serving as the dining room and bar where anglers gather for meals, fresh sashimi, or guide-caught mantis shrimp (on request to your guide).
+At the heart of the lodge is a thatched maneaba (meeting house) overlooking the lagoon.
+This serves as our dining room and bar where anglers gather for meals, fresh sashimi, or guide-caught mantis shrimp (request one from your guide!).

-Book Ikari House with Isolation Outfitters and you’ll enjoy a level of experience unmatched anywhere on the island – complimentary beer and wine with meals, ultra-fresh sashimi and guide-caught mantis shrimp, customized dining tailored to your tastes, and guaranteed access to the fastest boats and best guides.
+Book Ikari House with Isolation Outfitters and you’ll enjoy a level of experience unmatched anywhere on the island – we include complimentary beer and wine with meals, ultra-fresh sashimi and mantis shrimp, customized dining options tailored to your tastes, and guaranteed access to the fastest boats and best guides.

-Compare your week to those who booked elsewhere, and you’ll quickly see the difference.
+Compare your week to those who booked elsewhere, and you’ll quickly see the difference we provide with additional small but important additions to the core Ikari House offering.

 SALTWATER FLY FISHING AT IKARI HOUSE, CHRISTMAS ISLAND